Protect Yourself from Phishing Scams

 Alert - Latest Email, Text, and Phone Call Scams

-Below is a report of a current Phone Call Scam as recent as January 21, 2015:
+Below is a report of a current Text Scam as recent as November 9, 2015:

 While you may NOT have been targeted in this attack, we are taking this opportunity to remind our customers that such automated messages are fraudulent and no information should be entered.
 People's United Bank never contacts customers by phone with automated messages regarding blocked debit cards, nor with requests for sensitive information such as PIN, passwords, account numbers, username, personal, or account information.